crimsonpython24/summer2023/0_Django Design Patterns/Notes/Chapter 1.md

   - Model: the data-related logic; e.g., data transferred between view and controller (generally, the type of data that exists in an API)
   - View: UI logic (buttons, boxes, etc.)
   - Controller: handles incoming requests and renders the final output using data from the model
+    > Model updates view, user sees view, user uses controller, controller manipulates model, and so on
 - Django utilizes the **Model-Template-View** (MTV) architecture; the names match the corresponding Django application feature/component
+  - Each request of a webpage is indepdent from other requests due to HTTP's nature
+  - Docs: "a 'view' is the Python callback function for a particular URL" and not necessarily how the data looks

 ## Fowler Design Patterns in Django